 General Program Information:

-- Eight to ten students will be selected for the 2015 fall semester (August 24, 2015) class through a competitive admissions process
+- Eight to ten students will be selected for the fall semester through a competitive admissions process.

 - No previous college classes are required